nithishkailas/SWING_TRADING_WQU/README.md

  #### 1. Technical analysis and feature matrix creation
  #### 2. Creating back-testing infrastructure
  #### 3. Improving strategies using machine learning

+### Technical analysis and feature matrix creation

+This Project requires OHLCV time series data sampled at 1-minute frequency to get enough patterns for analysis.
+This project uses 1 minute samples of *DOHLCV data of 150 stocks traded in National Stock Exchange in India (NSE) and also the index Nifty50 from 28-11-2018 to 29-03-2019 as the train data.
+For higher sampling requirements this project uses the last 5 years End-Of-Day data of the above stocks and index for the train data.
+It uses the *DOHLCV 1-minute and daily data of same instruments spanning from 01-10-2019 to 11-11-2019 as the test data.

+The raw data is presented in CSV format as follows: Date, Open, High, Low, Close, and Volume. (*DOHLCV*)